jparrill/hypershift-disconnected/docs/content/common/mirror/mirroring.md

 ## Mirroring Nightly and CI releases

-The bad part in all of this, we cannot cover nightly or CI versions of Openshift so we will need to use the `oc adm release mirror` to mirror that versions.
+The bad part in all of this, we cannot cover nightly or CI versions of Openshift so we will need to use the `oc adm release mirror` to mirror those versions.

-To mirror the nightly versions we need for this deployment you need to execute this:
+To mirror the nightly versions we need for this deployment, you need to execute this:

 ```bash
 REGISTRY=registry.$(hostname --long):5000